 During the second century and after the Letter of Clement this institution is explicitly acknowledged to carry with it the apostolic succession.
 Ordination with imposition of hands, already witnessed to in the pastoral Epistles, appears in the process of clarification to be an important step in preserving the apostolic Tradition and guaranteeing succession in the ministry.
 The documents of the third century (Tradition of Hippolytus) show that this conviction was arrived at peacefully and was considered to be a necessary institution.”
 (INTERNATIONAL THEOLOGICAL COMMISSION, Catholic Teaching on Apostolic Succession, 1973)

-Rome is in error when it claims to have brought Christianity to the Britons and that there was no priesthood in Britain prior to Augustine.
+Rome is in error when it claims to have brought Christianity to Roman Britain and that there was no Christian priesthood in Britain prior to Augustine.
 Father Louis R. Tarsitano expressed the truth when he wrote: ... it is a simple error of fact to claim that the Anglican Church “began” in the Reformation, or even with the late 6th century mission of St. Augustine to evangelize the newly arrived Anglo-Saxon pagans.
 The bishops of a five-centuries-old Christian Church met Augustine on the beach.
 (Of Forms and the Anglican Way)

 No comments: